dylanclements/darksoulsremake/docs/rationale.md

 Player class now has associations with 2 location instances, for current and previous.

+Previous UML diagram, ResetManager depended on Player due to player triggering ResetManager on death.<br>
+This has been removed as the DeathAction class handles this responsibility now.

 ## SoulToken, PickUpSoulsAction

 During implementation, it was discovered that a SoulToken should not be a PortableItem, but a Ground type.